-4. Guidelines for Alternative Assignment and Instruction of Removed Students
+4. Guidelines for Alternative Assignment and Instruction of Removed Students a.
+Assigning the student to an alternative program.

 The Director shall determine the appropriate placement of the student.
 The Director has several options regarding the placement of a removed student including, but not limited to: